‘I consider myself to be the luckiest guy on theRead more...

 Yet its cinematic potential was undeniable, containing all the necessary elements for an effective horror movie: the mad scientist playing God, his reluctant assistant documenting the carnage and the eventual retribution of his discarded experiments.
 Yet it would take over sixty years before cinemagoers were first introduced to the demented world of Herbert West.

 Lovecraft had resumed fiction writing in 1917, having turned his attention to amateur journalism through his association with the UAPA.
 During his time as a journalist he had made several close friends, one of whom was George Julian Houtain.
-Having served as the fiftieth President of the National Amateur Press Association, Houtain also held several other titles during his time with the NAPA, including Recording Secretary, Official Editor and Executive Judge.
+Having served as the fiftieth President of the National Amateur Press Association, Houtain also held several other titles during this time, including Recording Secretary, Official Editor and Executive Judge.

 But soon his thoughts turned to publishing and, joining forces with his wife, writer E. Dorothy MacLaughlin, set about launching a humour magazine called Home Brew.
 Turning to many of his associates, Houtain assembled a selection of offbeat articles from the likes of James F. Morton, a fellow former President of the NAPA.
 With the magazine claiming to have a ‘sparkling effervescing stimulant of wit and humour,’ it would seem unusual that he would approach Lovecraft about writing a series of short horror stories to be published over six consecutive issues.